Lyari Town: 2000

 The federal government introduced local government reforms in the year 2000, which eliminated the previous "third tier of government" (administrative divisions) and replaced it with the fourth tier (districts).
 The effect in Karachi was the dissolution of the former Karachi Division, and the merging of its five districts to form a new Karachi City-District with eighteen autonomous constituent towns including Lyari Town.

 2011

 In 2011, the system was disbanded but remained in place for bureaucratic administration until 2015, when the Karachi Metropolitan Corporation system was reintroduced.

 2015

 In 2015, Lyari Town was re-organized as part of Karachi South district.

+In popular culture

+Lyari is depicted in the film Dhurandhar and its sequel, which draws inspiration from the Lyari gang wars and the area's history of political and criminal violence.
+The film uses Lyari as a backdrop for parts of its story, reflecting the influence of local gangs and the broader conflict that shaped the neighborhood during the late 2000s and early 2010s.

 Demographics

 There are several ethnic groups in Lyari sub-division.
 Total population of Lyari sub-division is 949,878 as of 2023 Pakistani census.

-There are 249,997 Balochi, 237,615 Sindhi, 95,594 Urdu, 87,353 Pashto, 77,499 Punjabi, 37,575 Hindko, 14,020 Saraiki, 3,931 Brahui, 1,500 Kashmiri, 295 Mewati, 170 Balti, 118 Kohistani, 19 Shina, 12 Kalasha and 144,180 others which include Kutchis,Memons,Bohras etc.
+The ethnic group in lyari town includes Balochs, Sindhis, Punjabis, Pashtuns, Muhajirs, Saraikis, Kashmiris, Hindkowans, Memons, Bohra, Kutchis and many more.